Crypto-Wrld/change-log/january-2022/updates.md

 Car radios have been fixed.
 Fixed pdm list (missing sports)
 The pier has a new addition!
 Lunar park is open!
+Added Televisions that are able to play Twitch and youtube videos.

 # 1.27.2022
 Anti VDM script has been added.